 any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received.

-The Chairperson of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 50 to 53.
+The Chair of the meeting must declare all positions on the Committee vacant and hold elections for those positions in accordance with rules 50 to 53.

 Nominations

-Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill that position.
+Prior to the election of each position, the Chair of the meeting must call for nominations to fill that position.

 An eligible member of the Association may—